streetsidesoftware/cspell/packages/cspell-eslint-plugin/README.md

   - allowlist
 flagWords:
   - blacklist->allowlist
+suggestWords:
+  - colour->color
 ```

 With this configuration, `blacklist` is flagged as forbidden and `allowlist` is the "preferred" suggestion.
 When `autoFix` is enabled, all instances of `blacklist` will be replaced with `allowlist`.

+When spell checking, if `colour` is not in one of the dictionaries, then `color` will be offered as the preferred suggestion. `suggestWords` are used to provide preferred suggestions, but will not flag any words as incorrect.

 CSpell will match case, but not word stems. `blacklist` and `Blacklist` will get replaced, but not `blacklists`.